Attorney for Araiza accuser says family tried for settlement

 ORCHARD PARK, N.Y.
-(WIVB) — The lawyer of the girl who accused Bills rookie punter Matt Araiza of rape at a party at San Diego State University in October 2021 when she was 17 years old says that someone who claims to represent the family of Araiza reached out to him about a settlement.
+(WIVB) — The lawyer of the girl who accused Bills rookie punter Matt Araiza of rape at a party at San Diego State University in October 2021 when she was 17 years old says that Araiza’s lawyer reached out to him on behalf of his family about a settlement.

 Dan Gilleon, who is representing the plaintiff, tweeted several screenshots of text message exchanges on Thursday night between himself and Kerry Armstrong, Araiza’s lawyer.